Royal Family & Friends –

 - Are you still accepting VOLUNTEER applications?
 Yes!
 You can find that application here: www.jotform.com/RFKCowlitz/application

 - Are you accepting CAMPER applications?
-We will be after we’ve set a date for the camp and when we’re closer to that date.
+We will be, but not just yet.
+We will wait until we have approval from DCYF and the dates confirmed for our weekend day camp.
 We will announce on our website, Facebook page, and to our email list when that occurs.
 Click here to be added to our email list.
 Click here to visit our Facebook page.

 - Are you only accepting repeat campers for the Weekend Day Camp this year?
 Nope!
 Each year, our camper applications are open to any children who are in, or have spent time in, foster care or kinship care, as long as they are between the ages of 7 and 11 at the time of the originally-scheduled camp (August 2 – August 7).
 Preference is given to previous campers and children who are from Cowlitz or Wahkiakum counties (even if they are placed outside of our region).
 Children who have returned to their biological families or have been adopted are still eligible to apply for camp.
 Children who are living in Cowlitz or Wahkiakum counties but are wards of counties in other regions, are also eligible to apply for camp.
 We do accept applications from foster children outside of our area, however preference is usually given to those who meet the above criteria.
 Camper acceptance is not on a first-come, first-served basis.
 We do wait until the application period has closed before accepting campers and placing others on our waitlist.